Tasuku-CV6/github-project/aboutme.md

 - Developed reusable components in Vue.js, which improved the efficiency of the development process and reduced code redundancy.

 - Participated in client meetings to gather requirements and provide technical insights, enhancing client satisfaction.

+### Intern Web Developer

+SAIT Southern Alberta Institute of Technologly , Calgary, Alberta June 2019 – December 2019

+- Assisted in the development of internal tools and client websites, gaining hands-on experience in HTML, CSS, and JavaScript.

+- Conducted testing and debugging of web applications, ensuring functionality across various devices and browsers.

+- Collaborated with the design team to create visually appealing layouts, improving overall project quality.